kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 Clustered standard errors is a general and simple approach to correct inference.
 However, there are other options you might consider.

 * _Aggregate your data to the person-level_:  If you collapse the data, the usual analysis and inference results will be correct.
 This is the _between estimator_ discussed in the last post.
-The downside of this approach is that if the groups are of different sizes then you need to implement weighted least squares to maintain power.
+The downside of this approach is that if the groups are of different sizes (likely in a software context) then you need to implement some weighting to maintain power.
 Another disadvantage is that we cannot use visit-level covariates.

 * _Moulton factor_: The Moulton factor tells us how much the conventional standard errors need to be inflated to account for clustering.
-You can calculate the factor and then multiple the naive standard errors by it.
+You can calculate the factor and then multiply the naive standard errors by it.
 However, the standard Moulton factor correction assumes a homoscedastic error structure, which is restrictive in many settings.
 For more details see chapter 8 of _Mostly Harmless Econometrics_ by Angrist and Pischke [[pdf link](http://econ.lse.ac.uk/staff/spischke/mhe/ex_ch8.pdf)].

 ## Notes

-[^1]: Person- or user-level randomization is the default in many settings due to it being generally more conservative and a better approximation of the indended product experience.
+[^1]: Person- or user-level randomization is the default in many settings due to it being generally more conservative and a better approximation of the intended product experience.
 Within-person randomization is more likely in a research setting or when we are testing specific, narrow behavioral hypotheses.
-Within-group randomization is more of an option when the groups are machines, for example, if we are expertimenting with requests to different servers.
+Within-group randomization is more of an option when the groups are machines and the units are some narrowly-scoped request, for example, if we are expertimenting with requests made between different machines.